Follow us on Instagram for more fun ideas for kids!

 This pasta sculpture activity is a wonderful building and tinkering activity that lets kids use their creativity and imagination.

-Now that my kids are starting to grow up, I can see all the hard work and play that we’ve done over the past years really paying off.
+Now that my kids are starting to grow up, I can see all the hard work and play that we’ve done over the past years really paying off in a huge way.

 Not only do they have great hand-eye coordination from building, but they are able to use their imaginations to create with virtually any materials on hand.

 How does this pasta craft help develop your child’s creativity?

 This pasta sculpture activity is a great open-ended project that results in a brilliant piece of art.
 Just paint and the humble pasta is all you need to make a masterpiece worthy of display in your home and beyond.

 I hope that this art activity shows your kids that they are a true artist indeed!
 Creating with pasta is just too much fun!